-Notes forming part of the Financial Statements for the year ended 31st March 2023
+Notes forming part of the Financial Statements for the year ended March 31, 2024 (Amount in EUR thousands, unless otherwise stated)

 1 The Company Overview

 Wipro Technologies GmbH is a subsidiary of Wipro Portugal S.A. based in Porto, Portugal.
 Another shareholder is Wipro Information Technology Netherlands BV, based in Amsterdam, Netherlands.
 All companies are subsidiaries of Wipro Ltd. based in Bangalore, India.
 Thus Wipro Technologies GmbH is part of the Wipro Group.